SerNet/verinice-veo-web-documentation/en/roadmap/index.md

 ### Additional domains

 In the second half of 2025, additional domains will be made available successively:
-- Business Continuity Management domain (BSI Standard 200-4 and ISO 22301).
+- Business Continuity Management domain (BSI Standard 200-4 and ISO 22301)
-- TISAX / VDA ISA domain.
+- TISAX / VDA ISA domain

 ### Migration from verinice to verinice.veo.